 Each fall, pumpkin lattes and loaves of bread get all the attention.
 But today I want to talk about pumpkin muffins.

-Why You’ll Love These Perfect Pumpkin Muffins
+Why You’ll Love These Easy Pumpkin Muffins

 - Easy-to-make.
 Since this recipe uses oil, not butter, the batter stirs together quickly.